 Similar to Viivo, Sookasa is designed more for enterprise with even more robotic security features that can make the use of Dropbox that is HIPAA compliant.
-If you are in a big corporation considering taking the great advantage of cloud service like Dropbox, Sookasa is your choice to make the real use of Dropbox very secure with strong encryption algorithm.
+If you are in a big corporation considering taking the great advantage of cloud service like Dropbox, Sookasa is your choice to make the real use of Dropbox very secure with a strong encryption algorithm.

 Sookasa encrypts all files using AES-256 encryption.
 On top of that, administrators can set key expiration times.
 Once the key is expired, the user won’t be able to access an encrypted file.
 All communications between the app and server are transferred over SSL layer to protect the data from being leaked to the Man standing in the middle.

 What’s even better, Sookasa has a plan for personal security use, and it’s free.
-The downside is that, same as Viivo, it only supports Dropbox at the moment.
+The downside is that same as Viivo, it only supports Dropbox at the moment.

 BoxCryptor is a cryptographic virtual harddisk that encrypts all data on the fly using the AES-256 standard.
 Encrypted data is stored in an arbitrary directory of your choice.
-And that directory can be your Dropbox folder, SkyDrive directory, or Google Drive folder.
+And that directory can be your Dropbox folder, OneDrive directory, or Google Drive folder.

 BoxCryptor works on a wide range of platforms, from Windows, Mac, Linux, to mobile devices like Android and iPhone/iPad.
-Unfortunately, the mobile app currently only supports Dropbox, and the support of Google Drive is in development.

 You can also check out our detailed review here.